 Commission Order 25,779 in DG 15-083 approved the second step adjustment to rates for the Targeted Infrastructure Related Improvements.

 Commission Order 25,370 approved a settlement agreement in DG 11-040 that implemented a Cast Iron Bare Steel (CIBS) Replacement Program.
 This updated and replaced a former program that was initiated by Commission Order 24,777 in DG 06-107.
-The current programs allows for annual revision of rates for certain allowable capital expenditures associated with an annual replacement program of selected cast iron and bare steel pipeline segments within EnergyNorth’s gas distribution systems.
-The program allows for expedited recovery of four specific expenditures:
+Commission Order 26,374 in DG 20-049 was the final surcharge allowed and terminated the program effective Calendar year 2020.
+The former program allowed for annual revision of rates for certain allowable capital expenditures associated with an annual replacement program of selected cast iron and bare steel pipeline segments within EnergyNorth’s gas distribution systems.
+The former program allowed for expedited recovery of four specific expenditures:

-It also limits annual cost recovery to those above a $500,000 threshold and defers capital expenditures of associated work that is often performed during replacement program.
-Eight items are specifically excluded from the CIBS rate adjustment but eligible for cost recovery using traditional rate making procedures, they are:
+It also limited annual cost recovery to those above an indexed $500,000 threshold and deferred capital expenditures of associated work that was often performed during the replacement program.
+Eight items were specifically excluded from the CIBS rate adjustment but were eligible for cost recovery using traditional rate making procedures.
+They were:

-Each construction season Liberty Utilities undertakes an annual review of the performance of its distribution system as it relates to the integrity of its cast iron and bare steel pipelines.
-This review provides: (1) a detailed analysis of leak activity over the preceding ten years on the bare
+Each construction season Liberty Utilities undertook an annual review of the performance of its distribution system as it related to the integrity of its cast iron and bare steel pipelines.
+This review provided: (1) a detailed analysis of leak activity over the preceding ten years on the bare

-steel and cast iron gas mains, and (2) an evaluation of which main segments represent the highest priority segments for replacement.
-Consideration is given to the age of the main, the
+steel and cast iron gas mains, and (2) an evaluation of which main segments represented the highest priority segments for replacement.
+Consideration was given to the age of the main, the

 date the leak(s) occurred, leak classification, type of leak, number of clamps used in leak repair, condition of main when repaired, specific leak location, building types in the area of the main segment and quantity of bare steel services attached to the potential segment to be replaced.